 - Guest teaching in a high school classroom (when coordinated with admissions and the high school teacher)

 - Connecting with colleagues at community colleges

 The second step in engaging faculty successfully is training.
 Reviewing the key messages admissions wants to emphasize, discussing features, benefits, and proofs as a sales tool, and reminding everyone about open communication between offices are just a few easy ways to approach training.

 So make your president, faculty, and staff on campus productive members of the recruitment effort by offering relevant training, management, and follow-up for all recruitment activities.

-Yield Boot Camp is another way to improve enrollment outcomes in 2018.
+Yield Boot Camp is another way to improve enrollment outcomes.